robertdp/purescript-web-router/README.md

   pure router
 ```

 Both pushstate and hash drivers are included, or a custom driver can be implemented.
-An example of a custom driver could be one that synchronises some navigation state over sockets, allowing an experience where one users behaviour could be broadcast to multiple users to follow along.
+An example of a custom driver could be one that synchronises some navigation state over sockets, for an experience where one user's behaviour could be broadcast to multiple users to follow along.